Floorp-Projects/Floorp/testing/release/README.txt

   1) download update.xml from AUS for a particular release
   2) download the partial and full mar advertised
   3) check that the partial and full match the advertised size and sha1sum

-  This is really just a thin wrapper around the common/download_mars.sh functionality.
+  4) downloads the latest release, and an older release

-verify_updates.sh
+  5) applies MAR to the older release, and compares the two releases.

-  downloads two consecutive releases, downloads the partial MAR for the older release (using the technique described for verify_aus.sh), applies the MAR to the older release, and compares the two releases.
+  Step 5 is repeated for both the complete and partial MAR.

-  Expects to have a file named all-locales, but does not (yet) handle platform exceptions, so these should be removed from the locales file.
+  Expects to have an updates.cfg file, describing all releases to try updating from.

 -
 Valid Platforms for AUS